stet-stet/goct_ismir2023/README.md

 We strongly recommend that the steps below be taken in a non-Windows operating system.

-1. Wipe all data from the beatmapsets(`.osz`s) except for the .osu files referenced by `summary.json`, which is train, valid, and test json files combined.
+1. Wipe all data from the beatmapsets(`.osz`s) except for the .osu files referenced by `data/train.json`, `data/valid.json`, and `data/test.json`.
+Also leave the audio files referenced by these `.osu` files as a background music.
 2. Navigate to `osu-to-ddc/osutoddc/converter` and run `python converter.py (BIGFOLDER) (BIGFOLDER)`.
 3. Navigate to `1_preindex_similarity_matrix`.
 Run `python cache_similar_beat_index.py (BIGFOLDER) && python cleanup.py (BIGFOLDER)`.
 This may take very, very long.
 Please return tomorrow.
 4. Navigate to the top directory and run `python replace_text.py BIGFOLDER (BIGFOLDER)`.
 Then, `cp data/* (BIGFOLDER)`.
 (This was primarily generated with `2_generate_dataset/generate_dataset_peripherals.py`, but the dataset splits were modified to filter out some beatmaps later, to combat a upstream problem that arose much later into the process.
 As a result the script does not yield the same outputs anymore.)